-- Putlogs: Putlogs are transverse members that are placed one end on ledgers and other ends right angles on the wall.
+- Putlogs: Putlogs are transverse members that are placed on one end on ledgers and the other ends at right angles on the wall.

 Depending on the type of construction and its requirements to meet various job applications, the Scaffolding structure varies.
 Broadly, the following scaffolding types are used in the construction industry: